ReneGRomCodes/FCC_scientific_computing_with_python/README.md

 Welcome to my repository for the programs written during the lessons of the FreeCodeCamp "Scientific Computing with Python (Beta) Certificate" course!

-IMPORTANT NOTE: THIS REPOSITORY DOES NOT INCLUDE THE PROJECTS GIVEN AT THE END OF THE COURSE.
-ONLY THE PROGRAMS CREATED AS PART OF THE INDIVIDUAL LESSONS!

 ## Overview

 This repository contains all the programs written as part of the lessons in the FreeCodeCamp Scientific Computing with